Andres Levin

-Andrés Levin is a Venezuelan-born American record producer, bandleader, filmmaker, recording engineer and philanthropist.
+Andrés Levín is a Venezuelan-born American record producer, bandleader, filmmaker, recording engineer and philanthropist.
 After several nominations, Levin won a Grammy Award in 2009 for his production of the In the Heights cast recording.
 His Grammy-nominated Latin fusion band Yerba Buena was founded along with Cuban-American singer Cucu Diamantes.

 Levin has been called the "master-chef of urban fusion" by the Los Angeles Times.

 Early life

-Levin was born in Caracas, Venezuela.
+Levín, son of Argentinians, was born in Caracas, Venezuela.
 Since his father is a musician and producer as well, Levin was surrounded by music.
 He began playing guitar at age 10 and was soon immersed in the musical world.
 In 1988, Levin took advantage of a full scholarship at Berklee School of Music in Boston, Massachusetts before studying composition at Juilliard in New York City.
 While in New York, Levin worked at Skyline studios and was soon hired by producer Nile Rodgers as a full-time Synclavier programmer and arranger.
 With Rodgers, Levin worked with artists such as the B-52's, Diana Ross, INXS, and The Vaughan Brothers.